-The new IDL Intelligent Tools (iTools) are a set of interactive utilities that combine data analysis and visualization with the task of producing presentation quality graphics.
+The IDL Intelligent Tools (iTools) are a set of interactive utilities that combine data analysis and visualization with the task of producing presentation quality graphics.
 Based on the IDL Object Graphics system, the iTools are designed to help you get the most out of your data with minimal effort.
 They allow you to continue to benefit from the control of a programming language, while enjoying the convenience of a point-and-click environment.
-Each of the six tools is designed around a specific data or visualization type:
+Each tool is designed around a specific visualization type:

 - Two and three dimensional plots (line, scatter, polar, and histogram style)

 - Surface representations

 - Contour maps

 - Image displays

 - Volume visualizations

-- Mapss
+- Maps